rHermes/contests/README.md

 + Refine p1074, to use less structures.
 + Redo Timus p1006 to not use stretch buffers.
 + Redo Timus p1037 to be faster.
 This may involve queues?
++ Redo Timus p1031 to be faster.
+This is a lowhanging fruit, it can be done with queues.